Earth Day: The focus on pollution

-The delicate line straddled by organizers was to attract seasoned activists who would demand far-reaching change without alienating the middle class whose active participation and political support were seen as essential.
-The greatest environmental insults were visited on the poor.
-Factories and power plants were located in the poorest neighborhoods.
-Freeways were plowed through the poorest neighborhoods.
-Toxic waste dumps were situated in the poorest neighborhoods.
-But these problems tended not to affect the middle class.

 The solution was to promote an overarching concern with air and water pollution, which affected everyone, while encouraging each community to pay attention to whatever other issues were of most concern to it.
 Earth Day included events that focused on fighting freeways, protecting the ozone layer, organic food, whales and endangered species, oil spills, the military use of Agent Orange in Vietnam, overpopulation, peeling lead paint in ghetto housing, opposition to the supersonic transport, and myriad other topics.
 At one event, college students would pound an automobile apart with sledgehammers, or, wearing gas masks, would block traffic on a freeway.
 At other events, grade-school students would plant trees, pick up litter in city parks, or identify birds.
 Earth Day welcomed them all.

 Regional coordinators focused heavily on finding and enlisting the best local leadership in major metropolitan areas.
 For instance, Hayes flew to Chicago to help organize a subtle coup, replacing a pro-business Earth Day organization with a Saul Alinsky affiliated group called Campaign Against Pollution.
 CAP abruptly shifted the focus away from recycling to focus on two issues: opposition to a massive proposed freeway program, the Crosstown Expressway, and protesting the uncontrolled air pollution Commonwealth Edison was pouring into Chicago's air—more sulfur pollution than all other companies combined.
 Although mailings went out to thousands of communities of all sizes, the campaign focused especially hard on large cities.